 If you exit Sennyuji via the north ticket gate, you'll come to a shady area housing a small temple called Raigoin.
 This spot looks like more like a garden than a temple, but it's dedicated to Hotei, one of the seven lucky gods honored in Japan.
 If you follow the path into the temple, you'll come to a strange facade set into the hillside with a purple cloth hanging above a set of thick metal doors.
 This is a holy spring, said to be discoverd in the early 800s by Kobo Daishi, a famous priest whose statue is standing nearby.
 There's a water dipper attached to a long pole leaning up against the wall that you can use to scoop some of the water from the underground spring.
 Feel free to open the doors and ladle some water out for you to try.
 It's holy water, so of course it's clean enough to drink! (all jokes aside, it should be fine to drink)

-Returning back to the trail and heading north, you'll come to a bright red bridge leading to a wonderfully isolated temple, Imanokuma Kannonji.
+Returning back to the trail and heading north, you'll come to a bright red bridge leading to a wonderfully isolated temple, Imakumano Kannonji.
 This one is devoted to Kannon, the patron deity of compassion and mercy.
 You can enter the temple hall for free and observe the altar up close.
 Be sure to take a short walk up the hill behind the temple, past multiple mini shrines symbolic of ticking off stops on a pilgrimage.
-Up at the top, a red pagoda and a great view of the city are waiting for you.
+Up at the top are a red pagoda and a great view of the city.

 Head back to the red bridge at the entrance, turn off the main road and pass under the bridge and back into the shade of the forest.
 You'll soon reach a wide open grassy area that is perfect for a picnic of onigiri rice balls, pickled tsukemono vegetables, and maybe a bottle of sake.
 Ahead gets tricky - keep the sake to a minimum perhaps - and you'll need to check your map carefully to find your way out of the next residential neighborhood.
 Soon you'll get to the best part of the whole hike.
 You're about to enter the forest.